-This resource answers questions that many patients have about Mohs surgery.
-If you have a question that is not covered here, please talk to your doctor or nurse.
+This information answers frequently asked questions about Mohs surgery.
+If you have a question that is not covered here, please talk with your doctor, physician assistant or nurse.

 What is Mohs surgery?

-Mohs surgery is done to treat skin cancer.
+Mohs surgery is a type of surgery to treat skin cancer.
 During the surgery, layers of cancerous tissue are removed and examined in the lab.
 These steps are repeated until all of the cancerous tissue is removed.

-The goal of Mohs surgery is to remove the skin cancer, while doing minimal damage to the healthy tissue around the cancer.Back to top
+The goal of Mohs surgery is to remove the skin cancer, while doing the least amount of damage to the healthy tissue around the cancer.Back to top